My Documents: Perversion of purpose

+Users cannot delete, move or organize these files without causing unwanted behavior in their software.

 Other "My" folders

 Windows 98 introduced two additional folders with a "My" prefix: "My Music" and "My Pictures".
 They are not present in Windows Server 2003 by default, unless enabled using the Start menu customization.
-Running Windows Movie Maker or installing Windows Media Player 10 or 11 on Windows XP adds a "My Videos" folder which Windows Media Player uses to store video files that are shown in its media library.
+Installing Windows Media Player 10 or 11 on Windows XP adds a "My Videos" folder which Windows Media Player uses to store video files that are shown in its media library.
 In Windows Vista, "My" prefix is removed and these three folders are expelled out of what is now called "Documents".
 In addition, other user folders are added: "Contacts", "Downloads", "Favorites", "Links", "Saved Games" and "Searches".
-Windows 10 adds "OneDrive" and "3D Objects".
-In Windows 7, under the Public user folder there is a Recorded TV library, that can be added on the libraries list.
+Windows 10 adds "OneDrive".

 Group Policy

 On Windows machines which operate as part of a Windows Server domain, administrators can configure the location of "My Documents" (and other Special Folders) through Group Policy.
 Corporate desktop deployments commonly redirect "My Documents" to a folder on a file server.